Experienced Criminal Defense Attorneys For Sex Trafficking Charges In North Carolina (NCGS §§ 14-43.13, 14-43.11, 18 U.S. Code § 1584)

-In sex trafficking, the alleged victim is generally said to have been either coerced or deceived or both.
+The alleged victims of human trafficking are generally said to have been either coerced, deceived or both.
 Coercion can include:

 - Destroying an immigration passport or other official ID document